 The festival promises to feature activities sponsored by several other Super Bowl advertisers, including a Hyundai skating rink and a Doritos-branded lounge.
 Overall, the event promises almost two dozen unique attractions, sponsored by a hodgepodge of local and national brands.

-Pepsi Banking On Its Legacy
+Pepsi Banks On Its Legacy

 Pepsi has announced that it will unveil a year-long campaign during Super Bowl LII, entitled “Pepsi Generations,” to celebrate the brand’s 120-year history.
 The soda brand will kick off the campaign with a remake of its famous 1992 ad starring Cindy Crawford.